Yang di-Pertua Negeri: History

 Prior to 1976, the heads of state of Penang, Malacca and Sarawak were titled as "Governor" (Malay: "Gabenor"), whereas the head of state of Sabah was titled "Yang di-Pertua Negara" (lit.
 'He Who is Made Leader of the Nation') in both languages.
 Meanwhile, the head of state in Singapore was titled "Yang di-Pertuan Negara" (lit.
 'He Who is Made Ruler of the Nation' in Malay) in both English and Malay which was also first established after achieving self-independence in 1959.

 After the formation of Malaysia in 1963, upon adopting new state constitutions, Sarawak retained the title of Governor passed down from the British colonial rule, Sabah created a new title called the Yang di-Pertua Negara, while Singapore retained the title of Yang di-Pertuan Negara passed down from the period self-governance.

 After the Federation of Malaya achieved independence in 1957, "Governor" referred to the heads of state of the former Straits Settlements, Penang and Malacca.
 When Malaysia was formed, the previous definition of Governor was extended to the states of Sabah, Sarawak and Singapore in the newly promulgated Federal Constitution.
-This means that constitutionally speaking, the heads of state in all the states without a Ruler: Penang, Malacca, Sabah, Sarawak and Singapore, were of the same constitutional role, regardless of the style of name.
+This means that constitutionally speaking, the heads of state in all the states without a ruler: Penang, Malacca, Sabah, Sarawak and Singapore, were of the same constitutional role, regardless of the style of name.
 When Singapore was expelled from Malaysia to become an independent republic, the office of Yang di-Pertuan Negara was eventually replaced with the office of President.

-Since 1976, the style of name for the heads of state of Penang, Malacca, Sabah and Sarawak were made uniform by titling it as Yang di-Pertua Negeri.
+Since 1976, the title for the heads of state of Penang, Malacca, Sabah and Sarawak were made uniform as Yang di-Pertua Negeri for their governorships.

 List of the current Yang di-Pertua Negeri

-The following is a table of Yang di-Pertua Negeri of each state:
+The following is a table of Yang di-Pertua Negeri (Governor) of each state: